-Liability insurance for industrial operators generally cover only damage to third parties and to the environment resulting from accidents.
+Liability insurance for industrial operators generally covers only damage to third parties and to the environment resulting from accidents.

 Is environmental insurance mandatory and/or commonly purchased?

-Most insurance companies offer other types of tailored cover for prevention and remedial measures, environmental investigation and litigation costs, post-remediation discoveries, etc. However, these cover policies are not mandatory and although this market has developed over the past decade, those specific insurance covers are not commonly purchased.
+Most insurance companies offer other types of tailored cover for prevention and remedial measures, environmental investigation and litigation costs and post-remediation discoveries.
+However, these cover policies are not mandatory and although this market has developed over the past decade, those specific insurance covers are not commonly purchased.

 What environmental taxes are levied in your jurisdiction?

-Environmental taxes are mainly based on energy consumption (with a specific focus on fossil fuels via the tax on the consumption of energy), on transport (with 15 regimes aiming at improving the energy and environmental performance of vehicles and favouring carbon-free transport) and on polluting activities (with a specific focus on waste via the general tax on polluting activities).
+Environmental taxes are mainly based on energy consumption (with a specific focus on fossil fuels via the tax on the consumption of energy), on transport (with various regimes aiming at improving the energy and environmental performance of vehicles and favouring carbon-free transport) and on polluting activities (with a specific focus on waste via the general tax on polluting activities currently being reformed to favour recycling and recovery over final disposal).
 Water agencies also levy royalties on water extraction and activities that may impact on water resources, the revenues of which are used to support water protection initiatives from municipalities, industrial and agricultural operators.